dyhes/zulip/docs/contributing/licensing.md

 check whether it was distributed under an open-source license that is [compatible][wiki-compatibility] with the [Apache 2.0 license](https://github.com/zulip/zulip/blob/main/LICENSE).
-If it was not, this work cannot be contributed to Zulip, with or without modification.
+If it was not, this work cannot be contributed to Aloha, with or without modification.

 [wiki-compatibility]: https://en.wikipedia.org/wiki/License_compatibility#Compatibility_of_FOSS_licenses